Belgium national under-17 football team

 The Belgium national under-17 football team is the national under-17 football team of Belgium and is controlled by the Belgian Football Association.
 The team competes in the UEFA European Under-17 Championship and the FIFA U-17 World Cup.
-Their biggest successes have been their bronze medal at the 2015 World Cup, reaching the semi-finals of the European championship in 2007 on home soil, and again in 2015 and 2018.
+Their biggest successes have been their bronze medal at the 2015 World Cup and reaching the final of the European championship in 2026.

 Players

 Current squad

-The following players were called up for the 2025 UEFA European Under-17 Championship, to be played between 19 May – 1 June 2025.
+The following players were called up for the 2026 UEFA European Under-17 Championship, to be played between 25 May – 7 June 2026.

-Caps and goals correct as of 20 May 2025, after the match against England.